(As told to Shahnaaz Khan)

 Am I a wife or a slut?

-Initially my husband also went along, but he got tired of the games and was happy to go back to the old routine.
+Initially, my husband also went along, but he got tired of the games and was happy to go back to the old routine.
 I was also happy, as I realized this wasn’t working for me.
 With my husband, the old routine worked best.
 The adventures were always with other men in my head, which did not seem even remotely the same with my husband.
 Days would go either dreaming of being with other men or being guilt-ridden with those dreams.

 The choice of monogamy

 One evening, at a work event I hit it off with this one guy.
 He was living his life traveling the world; no fixed home, girlfriend, or job.
 I found the initial attraction turning into a deep emotional connection.
 I was so confused, it wasn’t that I didn’t love my husband.
 How was I then falling in love with someone else?
 Maybe if I spent more time with the man I was married to, these feelings would disappear.
 But they didn’t.
 However, something else happened.
 At a café with my husband, I found him checking out this woman.
 I knew that gaze; as I got it a lot of times.
 Seeing my do-no-wrong husband with that look should have angered me.
-Instead, I found myself fantasising about him with that woman!
+Instead, I found myself fantasizing about him with that woman!
 My guilt had turned to utter confusion!
 So I turned to the Internet and found ‘polyamorous’ to be the answer to my perplexities.

 Knowledge, understanding, and the road ahead